-Liliana Porter‘s collaboration continued her practice of combining sculpture elements and photo collage.
+Liliana Porter‘s collaboration continued her practice of combining sculptural elements and photo collage.

 Jaune Quick-to-See Smith made use of Native American symbols and appropriation in her works.

-Michelle Stuart‘s print with Tamarind was her first and was an early collaborator with Tamarind Institute, where she made use of embossing and templates to simulate hand-made paper.
+Michelle Stuart‘s print with Tamarind was her first.
+An early collaborator with Tamarind Institute, she made use of embossing and templates to simulate hand-made paper.

 Variations in Print: 15 Tamarind Collaborations is touring April 2020–May 2024.
 The dates below reflect seven-week exhibition periods.
 Dates are subject to change; please contact MoreArt@maaa.org or (800) 473-3872 x208/209 for current availability.